top of page

 The Opus One Summer Music Festival 2026 unfolds across London and Paris, offering participants a carefully curated musical journey that combines intensive study, high-level performance, and cultural immersion.
 The festival opens in London with registration, a welcoming meet-and-greet, and an opening concert at St Mary le Strand Church, setting the artistic tone for the days ahead.

-In London, students will take part in full-day masterclasses led by distinguished professors, including Julian Jacobson (piano) and Marc Djokic (violin), alongside duo and small-ensemble rehearsals that encourage collaborative music-making.
+In London, students will take part in full-day masterclasses led by distinguished professors, including Julian Jacobson (piano), Marc Djokic (violin), Kirsten Jenson (cello), and Piotr Dec (Clarinet) alongside duo and small-ensemble rehearsals that encourage collaborative music-making.
 As the week progresses, participants refine their repertoire through focused rehearsal and performance preparation, leading to a competition and concert at the Royal Academy of Music’s Duke’s Hall, followed by a celebratory reception.
 Some participants will conclude their programme in London at this stage.

 The festival then continues to Paris, with travel taking place after the London programme.
 Following the city’s Bastille Day celebrations, participants will perform in a series of concerts in central Paris, including a Debussy tribute concert, with an additional performance scheduled later in the week.
 These Paris concerts form a fitting finale to the festival, bringing together artistic excellence, international exchange, and the inspiration of two of Europe’s great cultural capitals.